This is a sponsored post written by me on behalf of Kraft Foods. All opinions are 100% mine.

 TIP #1: Make Eating Fruit Fun!

-Here’s what you need to make fruit ladybugs:
+Here’s what you need to make strawberry ladybugs:

 Step One: Remove the tops of the strawberries by cutting a small V-shape (this will leave a nice little pocket to attach their “heads”).
 Cut strawberries in half lengthwise.

-Step Two: Melt chocolate according to package instructions and scoop into a plastic zipper bag.
-Make a small cut on one of the bottom corners of the bag.
+Step Two: Melt chocolate in candy decorating bag according to instructions on package.
+Make a small cut at the point of the bag.